Education Sense

 About

-What should parents look for in a school?
+A podcast by teachers, for teachers.
+We aim to delve into some of the theories that drive the world of education but also pass on practical tips to help us all become better classroom teachers.
+How can we kindle curiosity in the classroom?
 Why are so many teachers leaving the profession?
 Is homework really necessary?
-Join three teachers Ross, Isabel and David on The Rest is Education as they explore some of the big (and small) questions in the world of education.
+Join three teachers Ross, Isabel and David on Education Sense as they explore some of the big (and small) questions in the world of education.
 The views expressed on this podcast are those of the individuals presenting and not the organisations that they may represent.
-The Rest is Education was founded by teachers Aaron Huber, Ross Borthwick and David Marshall in 2022.
+Education Sense was founded by teachers Aaron Huber, Ross Borthwick and David Marshall in 2022.